Justification of Red List Category

 Conservation Actions Proposed

-Thoroughly study the problem of bycatch by fisheries and develop awareness campaigns directed at the fishing sector, plus assess and implement the appropriate mitigation measures, throughout the whole distribution range of the species in order to mitigate this threat (i.e. implementation of the EU Seabird Action Plan to reduce bycatch).
-For demersal longlines, the most alarming fishery in the Mediterranean, significant work has been conducted in recent years at assessing the problem (Laneri et al. 2010, García-Barcelona et al. 2010, Cortés et al. in preparation) and testing potential mitigation measures (Cortés and Gonzalez-Solís in preparation), with nocturnal setting being a good candidate to minimize bycatch.
-Ongoing work by BirdLife’s Seabird Task Force (STF) is studying the feasibility of implementing such measure, as well as other alternatives, with the aim of pushing for the adoption of an agreed solution in the near future.
+Create a working group for the conservation plan, involving local and national bodies including representatives of the fishing industry.
+Thoroughly study the problem of bycatch by fisheries, plus implement appropriate mitigation measures throughout the whole distribution range of the species in order to mitigate this threat (i.e. implementation of the EU Seabird Action Plan to reduce bycatch).
 Control and eradicate introduced predators (with particular emphasis on carnivores) in breeding colonies identified to be at risk.
 Implement biosecurity measures to prevent introduced predators from re-establishing.
 Ensure effective protection for nesting sites and marine hotspots, and the implementation of monitoring schemes and management plans, including the monitoring of breeding colonies to estimate demographic parameters.
 Develop a rapid response plan for a potential oil spill close to main feeding and breeding areas.
-Raise awareness.
+Continue to raise awareness among the fishing sector, and conduct further engagement with stakeholders.
 Study small pelagic fish populations in the western Mediterranean and in North East Atlantic (from the NW of Morocco to the English Channel) to assess extent of over-exploitation and how this affects the species.
 Assess the impact of pollutants and heavy metals on this species.
 Increase awareness of the negative impacts of light pollution near breeding colonies.
 Improve understanding of at-sea distribution, including during the non-breeding season.
 Conduct research to better understand the reasons for the discrepancies between breeding and non-breeding population estimates.

 33 cm.
 Medium-sized, rather dark shearwater.
 Upperparts dark brown contrasting slightly with the dirty, variably marked brown-whitish underparts.
 Most individuals show dusky undertail coverts and armpits.
 Similar spp.
 Easily told from Manx Shearwater P. puffinus by lack of strong contrast between upperparts and underparts.
 Dark individuals could be mistaken for Sooty Shearwater P. griseus but always show a white belly patch and lack the scythe-like wings and heavier flight of that species.